ericleasemorgan/htid2books/README.md

 # htid2books

-Given an access key, secret token, and a HathiTrust identifier, this system will output the plain (OCR) text as well as PDF version of a book.
+Given an access key, secret token, and a HathiTrust identifier, output plain text as well as PDF versions of a book

 ## Synopsis